sgothel/gentech/README.md

 The chromosomes encoding of this game is contained within the files `src/gen-river/river_gen.(h|cpp)`.
-Here you find the class 'RiverProblem' as an derivation of the class 'Chromosomen'.
+Here you find the class 'RiverProblem' as a derivation of the class 'Chromosomes'.

 ### Example Applications

-#### The Riverproblem
+#### The River Problem
-The riverproblem is that monks and canibals must cross the river in an way, so that the canibal number is never greater as the monk number on both riversides - except only canibals exist on one riverside.
+The river problem is that monks and cannibals must cross the river in an way, so that the cannibal number is never greater as the monk number on both riversides - except only cannibals exist on one riverside.
 The boat is able to transport up to two persons, but one person as the minimum.

 #### The Traveler-Salesman problem